Search Results for "AGRI 0196"

 Hours: 54 lecture

-Introduction to the concepts and principles of agroecology as applied to the design and management of sustainable agricultural systems.
-Includes examination of case studies connecting sustainable agriculture principles to farming practices.
+Introduction to the concepts and principles of agroecology and their application to designing and managing sustainable agricultural systems.
+Includes case studies linking sustainable agriculture principles to practical farming practices.
 (CSU, UC)

 AGRI 0196 - Introduction to Sustainable Agriculture